Can MLLMs generate human-like feedback in grading multimodal short answers?: Evaluation of LLM Generated Feedback

 \subsection{Analysis of Expert Evaluation}

-Once the \textit{three} SMEs had completed their respective evaluation tasks, all the scores for each metric were collected and averaged out to present the final data.
-Any disagreement was resolved using majority voting among three raters.
+Once the three SMEs had completed their respective evaluation tasks, all the scores for each metric were collected and averaged out to present the final data.
 Table~\ref{Annot_All} summarises the average ratings assigned by annotators to the feedback generated by different LLMs over various criteria mentioned in Section~\ref{Evaluation Task for Experts} for each and every subject.
+Inter annotator agreement values ranged from tentative to strong, except for LC and EM in Molmo's Physics and Chemistry outputs, where a senior SME (10+ years experience) consistently rated more strictly than junior annotators (<5 years), leading to lower agreement.
+However, all Physics and Chemistry SMEs agreed Molmo’s feedback was inadequate, due to hallucinations, harsh tone, poor subject knowledge, and self-contradictory statements.
+These qualitative observations are consistent with the scores as in Table~\ref{Annot_All}.

 \textit{Physics:} Physics questions involve interpreting abstract diagrams containing objects such as arrows, circles and rectangles.
 It also involves interpreting certain domain-specific objects such as lenses and mirrors.
 Apart from diagrams, such questions involve calculations and physics concepts based on reasoning.
 ChatGPT outperformed others in all areas, with SMEs highlighting its strength in identifying calculation errors and providing step-by-step explanations.
-This is reflective of its strong reasoning and math skills, also validated by benchmarks like MATH-500 and MMMU\footnote{https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/}.
-Molmo often hallucinated, mislabeled correct answers, and struggled with reasoning, though it handled concrete diagrams reasonably well.
-Pixtral delivered structured feedback with clearly structured explanations, aligning with its training data where it had to interpret graphs and diagrams and provide structured analysis.
+The scores from Table~\ref{Annot_All} indicate that it is most closely aligned to how humans provide feedback in Physics.
+However, in contrast, Molmo often hallucinated, mislabeled correct answers, and struggled with reasoning, though it handled concrete diagrams reasonably well.
+Pixtral delivered structured feedback with clearly structured explanations, aligning with its training data, where it had to interpret graphs and diagrams and provide structured analysis.